gajendhir/rnnotes/docs/intro.md

 # Introduction

+The journey to use react-native for app development has its ups and downs.
+It was easy to create an app using react-native but the real learning effort and still is in upgrading to the newer versions of react-native and building apks and bundles for distribution.

+This site started as an effort to compile commands used in the differect situations during the process of developing and releasing android apps using react-native.

+I have put this up as a web-site and hope fellow developers in their journey.

 ## Objective

 This site is to document my experiences and also to share the issues faced during the journey of using **[React-Native](https://reactnative.dev)** to successfully create visually stimulating apps.

-This documentation site started as an exercise to prepare a sort-of check-list of some of the tasks we have to carry out...
+This documentation site started as an exercise to prepare a sort-of check-list of some of the tasks we need to carry out...

+* to *prepare* a new computer for development using react-native.
 * to *assemble* and *build* *release* and *debug* versions of the apps.
 * to *upgrade* react-native, especially for existing apps.
 * to *select* from the huge collection of react-native packages from the web.